WICG/web-app-launch/explainer.md

    algorithm.
 (If it is fulfilled, do not continue with the navigation.)

 The user agent **MAY** go through the `launch` flow after going through the normal navigation behaviour.
-For example, the user agent might display a prompt asking if the user would like to use the `launch` flow for this launch and future launches.
-In this case, the tab navigates back and the launch event is issued.
+For example, the user agent might be displaying a choice asking asking if the user would like to use the `launch` flow for this launch and future launches.
+The user agent might prefer to immediately display the page being navigated to, instead of waiting for the user to make a choice.
+Thus the choice might be presented as a popup that the user can ignore.
+If the user requests the `launch` flow, then the event fires and the navigation occurs in the window that is in focus when the event completes.
 Note that the navigation might involve a POST request, in which case the POST may be handled twice.

 # Security and privacy considerations